devoncarew/firehose/README.md

 ## Disabling auto-publishing

-In order to disable package validation and auto-publishing, `publish_to: none` key to your pubspec (see also https://dart.dev/tools/pub/pubspec#publish_to).
+In order to disable package validation and auto-publishing, add the `publish_to: none` key to your pubspec.

 ## PR branch actions

-For a PR, this tool:
+For PRs, this tool:

 - determines repo packages
-- validates that there is a changelog entry
 - validates that the changelog version equals the pubspec version
+- performs a `dart pub publish --dry-run`

 ## Git tag actions